open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 describe as part of the trace.

-`ptrace.SpanSlice` has a method named `AppendEmpty()` that adds a new `ptrace.Span` to the array and return it's reference.
+`ptrace.SpanSlice` has a method named `AppendEmpty()` that adds a new `ptrace.Span` to the array and return its reference.

 `ptrace.Span` has the following methods to describe an operation: